 The Volkswagen Golf 8 GTI is also scheduled to arrive in South Africa early next year.
 Read our launch review here.

 Now for the proverbial tale of the tape.
-Asually a high-end (but non-M) 1 Series derivative would be compared with 2.0-litre turbopetrol versions of the Audi A3 Sportback and Mercedes-Benz A-Class; but seeing as Audi does not currently offer anything between its 1.5-litre turbopetrol- and S3 derivatives, the Bimmer's first and best premium-marque competitor is the Mercedes-Benz A250 AMG Line, which delivers notably lower outputs than its Bavarian rival and, compared with the Volkswagen Golf 8 GTI, the 128ti delivers an additional 15 kW and 30 Nm of torque.
+Usually, a high-end (but non-M) 1 Series derivative would be compared with 2.0-litre turbopetrol versions of the Audi A3 Sportback and Mercedes-Benz A-Class; but seeing as Audi does not currently offer anything between its 1.5-litre turbopetrol- and S3 derivatives, the Bimmer's first and best premium-marque competitor is the Mercedes-Benz A250 AMG Line, which delivers 15 kW and 30 Nm less than its Bavarian rival.
+Compared with the Volkswagen Golf 8 GTI, the 128ti produces an identical peak power output (180 kW) and just 10 Nm more torque.

 With the introduction of a dual-clutch automatic 'box, the facelifted Hyundai i30 N has a bigger target market.
 Read more.